Director, Graduate Program in Sustainable Design

 Professor Fajkus has significant experience in architectural practice.
-While working for the world-renowned, Pritzker Prize-winning firm Foster and Partners in London for several years, Fajkus worked on the design of numerous large scale international projects including a new Smithsonian Museum in Washington D.C., a residential skyscraper in northeast London, and a series of high-speed rail stations in Saudi Arabia, all of which utilize advanced technology in conjunction with intuitive design logic to optimize light transmission and spatial performance.
-Fajkus has also worked on numerous small-scale award-winning projects with Max Levy Architects in Dallas, Brinkley Sargent Architects in Dallas, Mario Corea Arquitectos in Barcelona and Julie Snow Architects in Minneapolis.
+While working for the world-renowned, Pritzker Prize-winning firm Foster + Partners in London for several years, Fajkus worked on the design of numerous large scale international projects, all of which utilize advanced technology in conjunction with intuitive design logic to optimize light transmission and spatial performance.
+Fajkus has also worked on numerous small-scale award-winning projects with Max Levy in Dallas, Brinkley Sargent Architects in Dallas, Mario Corea Arquitectos in Barcelona, and Julie Snow Architects in Minneapolis.

-Fajkus is a licensed architect in Texas, a member of the American Institute of Architects, a LEED Accredited Professional, and is the Principal Architect of Matt Fajkus Architecture, LLC, founded in 2010.
-The firm, informally know as MF Architecture, has received numerous awards for innovative work.
+Fajkus is currently the Principal Architect of Matt Fajkus Architecture, LLC, founded in 2010.
+The practice, informally known as MF Architecture, has received numerous awards for innovative work.
 Fajkus was featured in the 2012, 2014 and 2015 AIA National Emerging Professionals Exhibit as four projects he collaborated on were chosen to be exhibited in the Washington, D.C.
 National Headquarters.
-MF Architecture focuses on sustainable design of various scales and types, including completed residences and commercial projects.
-The firm also takes on less conventional commissions, such as the 2012 Tribeza Fashion Show Backdrop Design, which has received 5 awards, including a 2013 TSA Studio Award, the 2012 Silver Award by the Spark Spaces International Awards Committee, and the 2014 AIA National Small Project Award.
-In 2012, Fajkus was commissioned to collaborate with Clay Shortall and Will Meredith to design and fabricate a sculpture to be presented to the President of the United States during a campaign visit to Austin.
+In addition to designing residential and commercial projects, the practice also takes on less conventional commissions, such as installations.
+One example is a Tribeza Fashion Show Backdrop Design, which received 5 awards, including a 2013 TSA Studio Award, the 2012 Silver Award by the Spark Spaces International Awards Committee, and the 2014 AIA National Small Project Award.
+Other project awards include an AIA National Design Award, an AIA Austin Design Award, and an international Blueprint Award commendation.
+The Westlake Dermatology Marble Falls building received the 2019 AIA National Healthcare Design Award, and was featured at ArchMarathon 2020 in Miami, among 50 selected projects across North, Central, and South America, and the Caribbean.

-Fajkus was interviewed about his visions on the future of sustainable architecture on the National Public Radio program “On Point with Tom Ashbrook,” aired nationally in 2011, and his teaching and research have been filmed for ESPN’s Longhorn Network Television.
-His designs, research and writings have been published extensively, including but not limited to The Wall Street Journal, Architectural Record, Dwell Magazine, Texas Architect, Arch Daily, Dezeen, Austin Way, and Metropolitan Home, as well as international publications such as the Light in Engineering, Architecture, and the Environment, and the International Journal of Design, Nature, and Ecodynamics.
-The recently completed Main Stay House by Matt Fajkus Architecture was named one of the top five residences in Texas by Dezeen.
-Fajkus is currently co-authoring a book titled Architectural Science and the Sun, which is to be published by Routledge Publishers in 2017.
+Fajkus was interviewed about his visions on the future of sustainable architecture on the National Public Radio program “On Point with Tom Ashbrook,” and his teaching and research have been filmed for ESPN’s Longhorn Network Television.
+His designs, research, and writings have been published extensively, in publications including but not limited to The Wall Street Journal, Architectural Record, Dwell Magazine, Texas Architect, Arch Daily, Dezeen, Metropolitan Home, as well as international publications such as Light in Engineering, Architecture, and the Environment, and The International Journal of Design, Nature, and Ecodynamics.
+The Main Stay House by Matt Fajkus Architecture was named ‘Best of Austin’ in the Austin Chronicle’s 2016 Critics Picks, and one of the five best residences in Texas by Dezeen Magazine.
+Fajkus has also co-authored a book with Dason Whitsett, titled Architectural Science and the Sun, published in print form by Routledge Publishers in 2018.

 - M. Arch., Harvard University Graduate School of Design